esb8/esb8/README.md

-# Hi there, I'm Evan!
+# Hello there, I'm Evan!

 <h6 align="center">🎓 Electrical Engineering | ⚡ Analog and RF Enthusiast | ✈️ Passion for Drones and Avionics |</h6>